Josh Jung Player Props: Rangers vs. White Sox

-The Texas Rangers and Josh Jung (.415 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jesse Scholtens and the Chicago White Sox at Globe Life Field, Tuesday at 8:05 PM ET.
+The Texas Rangers and Josh Jung (.400 slugging percentage over his past 10 games, including one homer), battle starting pitcher Dylan Cease and the Chicago White Sox at Globe Life Field, Wednesday at 8:05 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Padres.

 Josh Jung Game Info & Props vs. the White Sox